 When clients call our office asking for an equipment appraisal review, I've found it's important to ask them the purpose of the appraisal review.
 That quickly opens up the discussion about what an equipment appraisal review is and is not.
 And believe me, not everyone understands the difference between an appraisal (a quantitative analysis) and an appraisal review (a qualitative analysis).
 Some think they are going to get an opinion of value to compare to the equipment appraisal they've requested a review of or whether I think the equipment values in the report are "right."
 That, however, isn't what an appraisal review is really about.

-What an appraisal review actually provides is a qualitative review of the report.
-An appraisal report, whether an equipment appraisal or not, is a unbiased logical presentation of evidence that supports an opinion of value.
-For the report to fulfill its purpose, that logical presentation be based on established standards and presented by a credible writer.
-This means that the reviewer reviews the appraisal to determine how it addresses the 3 basic rules of appraisal reports: Qualifications of the Appraiser to do the work, applications of the Standards of Appraisal Practice, and the logical flow of evidence to arrive at an Opinion of Value.
+What an appraisal review actually provides is a qualitative review of the report, according to the standard of care for appraisal practice as set forth in the Uniform Standards of Professional Appraisal Practice (USPAP).
+An appraisal report, whether an equipment appraisal or not, is expected to be an unbiased logical presentation of evidence that supports an opinion of value.
+For the report to fulfill its purpose, that logical presentation must be based on established standards and presented by a credible writer.
+This means that an appraisal review will determine how the appraisal report under review addresses the five qualities of credible appraisal reports, as specified in USPAP Standard 3:

-In upcoming posts, we'll talk a little bit more about how each rule plays into what an appraisal review might uncover about your appraisal report, but first, let's look at how & why the concept of appraisal review has developed and consider why an review of equipment appraisal might be a good idea.
+In upcoming posts, we'll talk a little bit more about how each quality plays into what an appraisal review might uncover about your appraisal report, but first, let's look at how & why the concept of appraisal review has developed and consider why an equipment appraisal might be a good idea for you and your clients.

-The fact is that many appraisals do not meet the criteria of the 3 basis rules.
+The fact is that many appraisals do not meet the criteria of USPAP Standard 3.
 This has been an issue of great concern in the banking community since the late 1980's (S&L crisis).
-The need for reviews become such a paramount issue on the world economic stage in 2008 (Great Recession) that 2 years later, Dodd-Frank legislation required appraisal reviews for home loans.
+The need for appraisal reviews become such a paramount issue on the world economic stage in 2008 (Great Recession) that 2 years later, Dodd-Frank legislation required appraisal reviews for home loans.

 The issue of appraisal review, however, isn't limited to real estate appraisals.
 Equipment appraisals are also under scrutiny, especially equipment appraisals for collateral lending.
 Ever since 2008, I've been getting get calls from bankers who have a bank regulator asking them some very hard to answer questions about equipment appraisal reports that are far from meeting the industry standard.